-Different people have different needs and this is why it is important to identify what kind of a system you want.
+Different people have different needs and this is why it is important to identify what kind of system you want.
 Start with identifying your favorite kind of music and then tailor your search according to that.
-If you listen to bass heavy music then the low-end range become very important in your system, something that single driver full range car audio systems will not be able to fulfill.
+If you listen to bass heavy music then the low-end range becomes very important in your system, something that single driver full range car audio systems will not be able to fulfill.

 A high quality co-axial system or a component speakers car audio system will be good for your need.
 A point to be noted here should be that just a large amount of bass does not equate to a great music system.
 A lot of the speakers, particularly those that fall in the mid-range, have started to amplify the bass much beyond what was originally intended by the speakers because that is what is being dictated by the market.